Best Restaurants in Wroclaw

 Pijalni Wino & Bistro

 The best wine-focused dining in Wroclaw.
-Chef Tomek Wencek — trained at Michelin-starred Coure and Alkimia in Barcelona, former Chef de Cuisine at Dinette — brings international fine-dining technique to seasonal, fire-based cooking with a southern Italian soul.
-The real star alongside the food is the wine program: 50+ natural wines by the glass via Coravin preservation, letting you explore everything from Georgian amber to Polish natural without committing to a bottle.
+Chef Tomek Wencek — trained at Michelin-starred Alkimia and acclaimed Coure in Barcelona, former Chef de Cuisine at Dinette — brings international fine-dining technique to seasonal, fire-based cooking with a southern Italian soul.
+The real star alongside the food is the wine program: natural wines by the glass via Coravin preservation (the selection rotates weekly), letting you explore everything from Georgian amber to Polish natural without committing to a bottle.
 Google 4.8 stars.

 Art Hotel Restaurant